nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - :information_source: - are important information to note
   - :bulb: - are usage tips/shortcuts
   - :exclamation: - are some warnings about certain actions
+- :information_source: Every Tutorial, Consultation and Lab prefix are case-sensitive

 **Features**
 --------------------------------------------------------------------